Harkirat78/AutoHark-CarDealershipApp/README.md

 ## Features

+- Utilizes React and Next.js for frontend development.
+- Seamlessly blends real-time functionality with an appealing design.
+- Intuitive interaction with accurate data through API integration.
-Real-time User Experience: Enjoy a dynamic and responsive interface for a smooth user experience.
+- Real-time User Experience: Enjoy a dynamic and responsive interface for a smooth user experience.
-User Authentication: Secure your transactions with user authentication for a personalized experience.
+- User Authentication: Secure your transactions with user authentication for a personalized experience.
+(In Progress)
-Appealing Design: The app boasts an appealing and modern design, creating an immersive environment for users.
+- Appealing Design: The app boasts an appealing and modern design, creating an immersive environment for users.
-Intuitive Interaction: Interact with the platform effortlessly through intuitive design and navigation.
+- Intuitive Interaction: Interact with the platform effortlessly through intuitive design and navigation.
-Accurate Data via API: Utilize real-time data from external APIs to ensure accuracy in car listings and information.
+- Accurate Data via API: Utilize real-time data from external APIs to ensure accuracy in car listings and information.

 ## Technologies Used